AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 Consider the following `-tableNode:nodeBlockForRowAtIndexPath:` method from the `PhotoFeedNodeController.m` file in the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.

-In the example below, you can see how the index is used to access the photo model before creating the node block.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>
 <div class = "code">